Fuck the World (EP): Background and recording

-Upon the release of the EP, Faiyaz appeared in an interview with Vice, Faiyaz shared that "Fuck the World to me is embracing the good shit" and that "the overindulgence of sex, money, bullshit but also saying fuck the world.
+In October 2018, Brent Faiyaz released his third extended play (EP), Lost, through Lost Kids.
+It would be certified gold by Recorded Music NZ (RMNZ).
+Faiyaz would begin working on new material for a new project.
+Upon the release of the Fuck the World, Faiyaz appeared in an interview with Vice, Faiyaz shared "Fuck the World to me is embracing the good shit" and that "the overindulgence of sex, money, bullshit but also saying fuck the world.
 Shit is fucked up.
 The good shit and the bad shit, the yin and the yang.
-That’s why I like that specific expletive because it can mean both things".
+That's why I like that specific expletive because it can mean both things".
 In an interview with Complex, Faiyaz stated that "Fuck the World is me finally hitting the point where I really don't give a fuck when it comes to how I approach it creatively".
 He noted that "if it feels good coming out, then I really don't care about anything else" and that "it's all about just having fun with it".
 He revealed that all of the songs were made in 2019 and spoke about whether or not he doubts himself during his creative process:

 Hell yeah.
 But I try not to.
 I don't let it affect creativity.
 If anything, I doubt myself more after the fact.
 Like a couple days leading up to it, I'm nervous, like, "Yo, I don't know.
 I don't know.
 I don't know."
 But after it's out, I just don't give a fuck anymore.
 I'm really just happy to put this shit out.
 You work on something for so long that you become numb to it.
 Like, you don't even know how to listen to it because you listened to it so many times.

 Similarly to the recording process of Sonder Son (2017), during which he recorded the majority of the album in the Dominican Republic, Faiyaz spent the majority of 2019 abroad in London and Paris.
 He stated that going overseas influenced his creativity due to the culture shift while revealing that when in London, he attended a Knucks concert on his birthday where he performed "Fuck the World (Summer in London)", stating that Knucks presented him with a birthday cake, "in the states, people don't do shit like that.
 Someone's not going to cut his set short and present someone with a birthday cake, because some random person pulled up to his show.
 People don't do shit like that.
 London has a different kind of love".
 Faiyaz later went in depth about his experience: